The durian is a perfectly unique tropical fruit!

 "A rich, butter-like custard highly flavored with almonds, but intermingled with wafts of flavor that call to mind cream cheese, onion sauce, brown sherry and other incongruities.
 The more you eat of it, the less you feel inclined to stop."

-|D24 - an opened fruit|
+|D24 - an opened durian fruit|

-|Durian drawing by a 4-year boy|
+|Durian drawing by my 4-year-old grandson|